freneticmonkey/migrate/doc/CLI.md

 > ### rollback
   Allows for a rollback migration to be created

+> ### gitinfo
+  Provide a path to a file containing the output of the git command `git show -s --pretty=medium`.
+  This is used to create migrations against the git version of the schema without having to have a git repo checked out.
+  _**NOTE:**_ Do not modify or use code versions that do not align with the version provided in this file.

+> ### no-clone
+  Skip all git operations.
+This is intended to be used if the schema has been provided via another mechanism, e.g. CI.
+When used with `--gitinfo` it allows for schema versions to be defined and deployed without git, for instance in a docker image.

 ## exec
 Migrations created by the **create** are executed by this subcommand.
 Migrations are identified by an id.
 The *dryrun* flag ensures that the migration is only tested and not applied to the target database.